mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 #### Prefix added to series names

-When you have a query where there's a time value and a numeric value selected together with a string value that's not named _metric_, the graph panel renders series names as `value <hostname>` rather than just `<hostname>` which was the case before Grafana 8.
+When you have a query where there's a time value and a numeric value selected together with a string value that's not named _metric_, the graph panel renders series names as `value <hostname>` rather than just `<hostname>` which was the case before Mosaicoo 8.

 ```sql
 SELECT